chtoucas/Narvalo.NET/docs/tutorials/code-contracts.md

 ### Preconditions that will not survive in Release mode:

+`Narvalo.Expect`:
+- Code Contract
+- To be used with public methods for which the condition is not compulsory.

 `Narvalo.Demand`:
 - Code Contract + Debug.Assert
 - **WARNING:** Never use this method to guard a public method.
 - To be used with private/protected/internal methods for which the condition is mandatory.

-`Narvalo.Expect`:
-- Code Contract
-- To be used with public methods for which the condition is not compulsory.
+In case of doubt, use `Expect`.

 ```csharp
 public class MyClass {